 It includes super resolution, depth of field, GIF mode, panorama, miniature, time rewind slow motion, time lapse etc.

-The smartphone’s Auto focus is touted for its fastest lock speed of 0.03 seconds, which is achieved by the Laser sensor assisting the camera, there won’t be any delays while focusing moving objects.
+The Autofocus is fast and can focus in 0.03 seconds, using the Laser sensor assisting the camera, there won’t be any delays while focusing moving objects.

 Camera Samples Asus Zenfone 3 Laser